nguyenngockhank/nguyenngockhank.github.io/notes/aws/misc.md

 Share publicity | ✅, but not recommended. | ✅
 Recovery | ❌ | You may get it back if not associate to someone else

+## NAT Gateway vs Internet Gateway

+In AWS, both NAT Gateway and Internet Gateway are used to enable communication between resources in a Virtual Private Cloud (VPC) and the internet.
+However, they serve different purposes and have distinct functionalities.

+### NAT Gateway
+A NAT Gateway, short for Network Address Translation Gateway, is a managed service provided by AWS that allows resources within a private subnet to access the internet while keeping their private IP addresses hidden.
+It acts as a bridge between the private subnet and the internet, translating the private IP addresses of the resources into public IP addresses.

+Key features of NAT Gateway include:

+1. Outbound traffic: NAT Gateway primarily handles outbound traffic from the private subnet to the internet.
+It allows resources within the private subnet to initiate connections with external services, such as accessing software updates, downloading packages, or making API calls.

+2. Elastic IP: NAT Gateway requires an Elastic IP (EIP) address, which is a static public IP address assigned to the NAT Gateway.
+This EIP is used for communication with the internet and remains associated with the NAT Gateway even if it fails or is replaced.

+3. High availability: NAT Gateway is designed to be highly available and automatically scales to handle increased traffic.
+AWS manages the underlying infrastructure, ensuring reliability and availability.

+4. Security: NAT Gateway provides an additional layer of security by acting as a barrier between the private subnet and the internet.
+It helps protect the resources within the private subnet by preventing direct inbound connections from the internet.

+### Internet Gateway

+An Internet Gateway, often referred to as an IGW, is another managed service provided by AWS that enables communication between a VPC and the internet.
+It serves as the entry and exit point for traffic between the VPC and the internet.

+Key features of Internet Gateway include:

+1. Inbound and outbound traffic: Unlike NAT Gateway, an Internet Gateway handles both inbound and outbound traffic.
+It allows resources within the VPC to communicate with the internet and vice versa.

+2. Public IP addresses: Internet Gateway enables resources within the VPC to have public IP addresses, which are accessible from the internet.
+This allows external services or users to initiate connections with resources within the VPC.

+3. Routing: Internet Gateway is responsible for routing traffic between the VPC and the internet.
+It uses route tables to determine the destination of the traffic and forwards it accordingly.

+4. Security: While Internet Gateway provides connectivity to the internet, it does not provide any security features by itself.
+Additional security measures, such as Network Access Control Lists (NACLs) and Security Groups, need to be implemented to control inbound and outbound traffic.

 ## Amazon ECS - Lifecycle event hooks